-The American Association of Clinical Endocrinology (2022) produced a guideline that includes 34 evidence-based clinical practice recommendations for the diagnosis and management of persons with NAFLD and/or NASHin primary care and endocrinology clinical settings.
-They state that the following:

-- "In persons at high risk of nonalcoholic fatty liver disease NAFLD (eg, type 2 diabetes mellitus, obesity, and metabolic syndrome), abdominal ultrasound is not required to diagnose hepatic steatosis, and it is reasonable to move directly to risk stratification after ruling out the secondary causes of liver disease." (p.
-536) - "Recommendation 2.1.1.
-Clinicians should consider persons with obesity and/or features of MetS, those with prediabetes or T2D, and those with hepatic steatosis on any imaging study and/or persistently elevated plasma aminotransferase levels (over 6 months) to be "high risk" and screen for NAFLD and advanced fibrosis." (p.
-536) - "Recommendation 2.2.1.
-Clinicians should use liver fibrosis prediction calculations to assess the risk of NAFLD with liver fibrosis.
-The preferred noninvasive initial test is the fibrosis-4 index (FIB-4)." (p.
-537) - "Recommendation 2.4.3: Clinicians should further risk stratify persons with T2D or T1D with cardiometabolic risk factors and/or elevated plasma aminotransferase levels (>30 U/L) using the FIB-4 elastography, and/or ELF test." (p.
-538) - "In high-risk populations (i.e., those with obesity and T2D), pharmacologic therapy to treat obesity or diabetes may also be considered in the presence of elevated plasma aminotransferase levels and/or FIB-4 scores of >1.3 and confirmatory imaging (ie, TE and MRE) or proprietary fibrosis biomarkers, such as the ELF test, when suggestive of clinically significant liver fibrosis, if imaging is not available." (p.
+The American Association of Clinical Endocrinology (2022) produced a guideline for the diagnosis and management of nonalcoholic fatty liver disease in primary care and endocrinology clinical settings.
+They state that the preferred noninvasive initial test is the fibrosis-4 index (FIB-4). (p.
+537) In high-risk populations (i.e., those with obesity and T2D), pharmacologic therapy to treat obesity or diabetes may also be considered in the presence of elevated plasma aminotransferase levels and/or FIB-4 scores of >1.3 and confirmatory imaging (ie, TE and MRE) or proprietary fibrosis biomarkers, such as the ELF test, when suggestive of clinically significant liver fibrosis, if imaging is not available. (p.
 544)